Rashmi7205/CodeClause_Todo/Readme.md

 - Clear all completed tasks with one click.
 - Responsive design for a seamless experience on various devices.

-## Live Demo
+## Live Demo🔥

-You can try out the live demo of the CodeClause Todo app [here](https://rashmi7205.github.io/CodeClause_Todo/).
+You can try out the live demo of the CodeClause Todo app [Todo Live🙌](https://rashmi7205.github.io/CodeClause_Todo/).

 ## Getting Started